MJAHMADEE/Style-Transfer-Colab/README.md

-# Neural-Style-Transfer-Google-Colab
+# Neural-Style-Transfer-Google-Colab-Notebook
-Google Colab Notebook for Image and Video Style Transfer Using TensorFlow
+Perform your own image or video style transfers using this Google Colab python notebook.